 Effective character education takes time, as Aaron Chalker, of 2011 National School of Character Pierce Elementary School, can attest.
 But the results are well worth it.
 Watch this video to learn more about effective character education.

-Learn more about the criteria Character.org uses to determine its National Schools of Character by downloading our 11 Principles of Effective Character Education.
+Learn more about the criteria Character.org uses to determine its National Schools of Character by downloading our 11 Principles of Effective Character Introductory Guide.

 Additional resources to learn more about character education: